sf-18/politicalsynthesis/README.md

-# Hackathon ideas
+# Political Synthesis

-## Our Major™ Ideas
 - Synthesizing political information on certain elections so that people can see policy → voter turnout
 - https://ssir.org/articles/entry/increasing_voter_turnout_what_if_anything_can_be_done
     - how do you make it easy to access this thing?
-        - digest, fb, website
-        - a website could be cool
+        - website
-            - github.io
     - how to implement:
         - based on area (to determine local candidates etc.)
             - how do you automate finding which candidates are running in a certain election